Dragonmystic707/exalted-reincarnated/docs/System/Projects.md

 Projects require a certain number of **Resources (RES)** to complete.
 This resource is a generalized representation of everything from labor, physical materials, knowledge, and the like that can be applied to the Project.
-Once applied to the project, RES is permanently consumed--while the labor force may still be there, perhaps payment toward them ran dry, or they can no longer delay tending to their crops.
+Once applied to the project, RES is permanently consumed—while the labor force may still be there, perhaps payment toward them ran dry, or they can no longer delay tending to their crops.